CrazyGamesCom/unity-optimizations-package/README.md

 ⚠️ This project is no longer maintained.
-We are moving towards a custom Unity build script that will automatically apply the best settings that were suggested by the optimizer, in addition to the other export tips from our [documentation](https://docs.crazygames.com/resources/export-tips/).
+We are moving towards a [custom Unity build script](https://docs.crazygames.com/resources/unity-custom-build/) that will automatically apply the best settings that were suggested by the optimizer, in addition to the other export tips from our [documentation](https://docs.crazygames.com/resources/optimization-tips/).
+The custom build tool also includes a better assets analyzer, offering more tips and one-click quick fix buttons.

 # Unity WebGL Optimizer